themagiulio/AnyShortener/README.md

 - <a href="https://shorte.st" target="_blank">shortest's apis</a>
 - <a href="http://my.dot.tk/tweak/?show=technical" target="_blank">dot.tk's apis</a>

+# Use Any Shortener on Apple Shortcuts

+Any Shortener is now avaliable on Apple Shortcuts.

+Check it out on http://bit.ly/2JE72aI

 # Requests

 If you have some questions or requests you can mail me at: <a href="mailto:giuliodematteis@icloud.com" target="_blank">giuliodematteis@icloud.com</a>